Academic Strategy Peer Tutoring (ASPT)

-The Academic Success Peer Tutoring (ASPT) program is specifically designed to help new students navigate the transition from high school to college.
-Academic Success Peer Tutors serve as academic mentors and role models and work one-on-one with students throughout the semester to develop academic skills including: study skills, time management strategies, note taking skills, and test taking strategies.
+The Academic Strategy Peer Tutoring (ASPT) program is specifically designed to help new students navigate the transition from high school to college.
+Academic Strategy Peer Tutors serve as academic mentors and role models and work one-on-one with students throughout the semester to develop academic skills including: study skills, time management strategies, note taking skills, and test taking strategies.

 While the ASPT program largely supports first-year students, any student can choose to work with an ASPT.
 Students who wish to meet with an ASPT should see Ally Chisholm, Academic Success Coordinator, for more information.

-Matt is a junior Finance major.
+Matt is a senior finance major.
+He is also the sports editor for The Gatepost.
 He wants first-year students "to realize that college work is very different from high school work."

 For questions about ASPT, please contact: